-This report summarizes the annual actuarial valuation results of the State of Alaska Teachers' Retirement System Defined Contribution Retirement (TRS DCR) Plan as of June 30, 2016 performed by Conduent HR Services, LLC (Conduent), formerly known as Buck Consultants, LLC.
+This report summarizes the annual actuarial valuation results of the State of Alaska Teachers' Retirement System Defined Contribution Retirement (TRS DCR) Plan as of June 30, 2017 performed by Conduent HR Consulting, LLC (Conduent HR Consulting).

-The actuarial valuation is based on financial information provided in the financial statements audited by KPMG LLP and member data provided by the Division of Retirement and Benefits and summarized in this report.
-The benefits considered are those delineated in Alaska statutes effective June 30, 2016.
+The actuarial valuation is based on financial information provided in the financial statements audited by KPMG LLP, member data provided by the Division of Retirement and Benefits, and medical enrollment data provided by the healthcare claims administrator (Aetna), as summarized in this report.
+The benefits considered are those delineated in Alaska statutes effective June 30, 2017.
 The actuary did not verify the data submitted, but did perform tests for consistency and reasonableness.

-All costs, liabilities and other factors under the Plan were determined in accordance with generally accepted actuarial principles and procedures.
+All costs, liabilities and other factors under TRS DCR were determined in accordance with generally accepted actuarial principles and procedures.
 An actuarial cost method is used to measure the actuarial liabilities which we believe is reasonable.
-Conduent is solely responsible for the actuarial data and actuarial results presented in this report.
-This report fully and fairly discloses the actuarial position of the Plan as of June 30, 2016.
+Conduent HR Consulting is solely responsible for the actuarial data and actuarial results presented in this report.
+This report fully and fairly discloses the actuarial position of TRS DCR as of June 30, 2017.

-TRS DCR is funded by Employer Contributions in accordance with the funding policy adopted by the Alaska Retirement Management Board (Board).
+TRS DCR is funded by Employer/State Contributions in accordance with the funding policy adopted by the Alaska Retirement Management Board (Board).
 The funding objective for TRS DCR is to pay required contributions that remain level as a percent of TRS DCR compensation.
-The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, Plan expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percent of TRS DCR compensation over a closed layered 25-year period.
+The Board has also established a funding policy objective that the required contributions be sufficient to pay the Normal Costs of active plan members, plan expenses, and amortize the Unfunded Actuarial Accrued Liability as a level percent of TRS DCR compensation over a closed layered 25-year period.
 This objective is currently being met and is projected to continue to be met as required by the Alaska state statutes.

 The Board and staff of the State of Alaska may use this report for the review of the operations of TRS DCR.
 Use of this report, for any other purpose or by anyone other than the Board or staff of the State of Alaska may not be appropriate and may result in mistaken conclusions because of failure to understand applicable assumptions, methods or inapplicability of the report for that purpose.
-Because of the risk of misinterpretation of actuarial results, you should ask Conduent to review any statement you wish to make on the results contained in this report.
-Conduent will not accept any liability for any such statement made without the review by Conduent.
+Because of the risk of misinterpretation of actuarial results, you should ask Conduent HR Consulting to review any statement you wish to make on the results contained in this report.
+Conduent HR Consulting will not accept any liability for any such statement made without the review by Conduent HR Consulting.